Blackcomb/eth-blockreward-eip/2020 Block Reward Reduction.md

 The result of this comparison shows that Ethereum is currently paying a 2.52x higher block reward than Bitcoin.

-To further illustrate the point, if the ETH/BTC ratio increases to 0.041, all else equal, Ethereum will be paying a higher reward in $USD than bitcoin, despite being 5 times smaller in Market Capitalization.
+To further illustrate the point, if the ETH/BTC ratio increases to 0.041, all else equal, Ethereum will be paying a higher reward in $USD than bitcoin, despite being 3 times smaller in Market Capitalization.
- Sometime after July 2020, the Ethereum 2.0 Phase 0 chain will launch.
+ Sometime after November 2020, the Ethereum 2.0 Phase 0 chain will launch.
 This chain will further add to the inflation rate of Ethereum, as it will generate staking rewards for all users that stake a deposit and validate blocks on the chain.

 The annual issuance from staking rewards is planned to be equal to 181 * SQRT(total ETH staked).
 A chart below illustrates some possible values.